trimstray/nginx-admins-handbook/doc/SSL_TLS_BASICS.md

 No, it is not possible.
 By default, the wildcard cert is valid only for `*.example.com`, not `example.com`.
 A wildcard inside a name only reflects a single label and the wildcard can only be leftmost.
 Thus `*.*.example.org` or `www.*.example.org` are not possible.
 And `*.example.org` will neither match `example.org` nor `www.subdomain.example.org`, only `sub.example.org.`

+  > In order to secure the domain name itself and hosts within the domain, you need to get certificate with names in SAN extension.

 Technically, wildcard certs are issued based on the unknown children of a subdomain.
 Most wildcard certs are issued for 3-part domains (`*.domain.com`), but it's also very common to see them for 4-part domains (e.g. `*.domain.co.uk`).

 The canonical answer should be in [RFC2818 (3.1.
 Server Identity)](https://tools.ietf.org/html/rfc2818#section-3.1):